NishchayAnand/software-engineering/Network Engineering/Understanding HTTP Status Codes.md

 **`HTTP 404 Not Found`**: This happens when a user tries to access a URL that has been mistyped, moved, or deleted, but the server is still accessible. <span style="color:red;">The browser can successfully connect to the server, but the server reports that the specific resource is missing.</span>

-**`HTTP 422 Unprocessable Content`**: The server cannot fulfill the request because the data provided is semantically incorrect or violates certain rules or constraints.
+**`HTTP 422 Unprocessable Content`**: The server cannot fulfill the request because the data provided is semantically incorrect or <span style="color:red;">violates certain business rules or constraints</span>.
 The client should not repeat the exact same request without modification, as the problem lies with the data itself.

 **`HTTP 429 Too Many Requests`**: A client error status code indicating that the user has sent too many requests to the server within a specified time frame.
 This mechanism, known as "rate limiting," is implemented by servers to prevent overload, abuse, and potential <span style="color:red;">denial-of-service (DDoS)</span> attacks.